Tara Brown (singer): Acting and production

 Brown went on to play a wholesome teenager 'Theresa' in a four-year touring show called Do You Know Where Your Daughter Is?. touring at Edinburgh Festival Fringe, Soho Theatre and many more stages across the UK.
 Brown also performed in 'Sketches' at Croydon Fairfield Halls and 'The Younger Brothers'. both written and produced by Angie Le Mar, working with actors; Aaron Fontaine, Mikel Ameen and Petra Letang.
 Brown was the first producer of Angie Le Mar's Straight to Audience Youth project, producing 'The Younger Brothers' in 2011 a spin-off from Angie Le Mar's sell out show 'The Brothers' at the Hackney Empire.

-Charity work
+Charity work and other endeavours

 Brown has also involved herself in charity work hosting and performing at the Little Big Peace Festival in November 2011 and The Life Festival charity event in the White Lion in Streatham, South London in March 2012.
+Since 2019 she has dedicated a lot of her time to providing creative projects and training workshops that support Diversity Equity and Inclusion through her business Diverse Educational Services.